dotnet/docs-maui/docs/migration/android-projects.md

 # Xamarin.Android project migration

-A .NET 7 project for a Xamarin.Android application looks something like:
+A .NET 7 project for a Xamarin.Android app is similar to the following example:

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">